Think carefully before going to A&E

 Doctors at Airedale Hospital and Bradford Royal Infirmary are reminding people to think carefully before going to A&E.

-The Emergency Departments at both hospitals are very busy, and there have been higher than usual admissions to inpatient wards.
+The Emergency Departments at both hospitals are very busy, and people with less urgent issues are experiencing longer waiting times.